 - Goiter (inflammation of the neck, enlargement of the thyroid gland)

 - Use in pregnancy is potentially linked to birth defects, specifically in the malformations of the heart known as Ebstein’s anomaly.

 Studies show that a gradual reduction of lithium medication produces less severe adverse reactions compared to sudden cessation.5,6

 Withdrawal symptoms coming off lithium include:

-Abrupt cessation of prescription drugs containing lithium salts or compounds can have pronounced episodes of returning mania (5) as well as Bipolar relapses.
-Compared to gradual withdrawal patients had less severe returning symptoms overall.
-(6)
+Abrupt Lithium withdrawal can cause pronounced episodes of returning mania5 as well as Bipolar relapses.
+Compared to gradual withdrawal patients had less severe returning symptoms overall.6

 No published studies were found relating to withdrawal from natural lithium or lithium orotate.
 At times, someone may choose to slowly convert from the prescription form of Lithium (Lithium Carbonate) to lithium orotate, as a way to bridge off of the drug.
 This technique involves gradually taking away the medication version and slowly introducing lithium orotate.
 This is a pragmatic route for many, but it should be discussed with an integrative medical doctor prior to attempting.

 It may be possible that a trace mineral deficient person (which is common due to over-farming techniques) may respond positively to lithium.
 An unsubstantiated hypothesis may be that lithium is providing a certain role for these deficiencies and possibly covering the function of other similar minerals.
 It could be argued that trace mineral supplementation could offer support and that the use of trace mineral supplementation during withdrawal may be of benefit.
-As this is a bit of a tenuous assertion, please discuss this with an appropriate doctor who has both knowledge in medications and supplemental methods before considering.
+As this is a bit of a tenuous assertion, please discuss this with an appropriate doctor who has both knowledge of medications as well as supplemental methods before considering this protocol.